 Caregivers need breaks, too, just like everyone else.
-Respite care facilities provide caregivers with a short-term respite from the demands of caring for a family member.
+Respite care facilities provide caregivers with a short-term respite acknowledging the demand for the family care givers.

-Respite care can relieve your load of responsibility to take a vacation, fulfil your professional or personal obligations, or be yourself.
+Respite care can relieve your load of responsibility to take a vacation, in fulfilling your professional or personal obligations, or be yourself.

 There are many kinds of respite care available in various forms.
 Finding the right option for you and your family can be difficult.

 A respite care facility may provide overnight care to your loved one while others may care for them for a few days.
 Not all care homes will match your needs.

 What is respite care for the NDIS (National Disability Insurance Scheme) participants?